aav7fl/website-legacy/_posts/2016-05-31-raspberry-pi-steam-vr-streaming.md

 ### If my monitor turned off in a remote session, I could not turn it back on without killing the session.

+Because I enabled the ability for the monitor to shut down when the screen blanked off, if I was in a remote session and my Pi entered standby mode, I would be unable to escape because my Pi did not see any wake events as they were all being handed off to my remote session.
 My solution to this was just a bit more of a lazy hack.
 I decided to create a script (listed above) that turns off the power saving features before I enter streaming modesave file and restore them after ending the stream.
 This ensures that I will not get stuck with a monitor in standby while streaming.

 ### I had buffering issues.

 I solved this simply by playing with the bit rate level.
 I decided to stick with 10 Mbits for a 720p 60fps stream.
+In the past 10 days, I've only had the stream freeze once.
+It's successful enough for me.